-Western Australia currently has 27 hazards prescribed within emergency management (EM) legislation.
-These hazards stem from natural and man-made origins or a combination of both.
+Western Australia currently has 28 hazards prescribed within emergency management (EM) legislation.
+These hazards are natural or man-made in origin, or a combination of both.
 The State Risk Project has identified a range of potential vulnerabilities that may be affected by any of these hazards.
-These vulnerabilities, grouped under six key themes, are considered of critical importance to the wellbeing of the State (the state core objectives).
+These vulnerabilities, grouped under six key themes reflecting the State core objectives, are considered of critical importance to the wellbeing of the state.

 The six themes are people, economy, infrastructure, social setting, government and environment.
 The State Risk Project seeks to gain a robust understanding of risks genuinely faced.
-From there, the state can use the information to formulate appropriate and cost-effective mitigation strategies that lower risk and contribute to building a more resilient state.
+From there, the State can use the information to formulate appropriate and cost-effective mitigation strategies that lower risk and contribute to building a more resilient Western Australia.

-The local level phase of the project commenced in 2017, with local government take-up, participation and support of the project being very strong.
-The aim of the local level component is to provide training, support and tools to local governments to assist them in undertaking the emergency risk management process (as required by existing policy).
+The local level phase of the project commenced in 2017, with local government participation and support for the project being very strong.
+The aim of the local level component is to provide training, support and tools that local governments can use to assist them in undertaking the emergency risk management process (as required by existing policy).

 *Now the National Federation Reform Council (NFRC).